m00lecule/lsc-k8s-scaling/README.md

 Last login: Sun Jan  9 19:20:59 2022 from 192.168.49.1
 docker@lsc:~$ sudo chmod 666 /var/run/docker.sock
 ```

+# Metrics

+In general, metrics are numeric measurements recorded over time, so they could be understood as time series.
+Example pack of metrics for web application includes number of requests per time unit, response code statistics, average CPU usage, etc. In this project we measure metrics for Kubernetes pod with instance of each studied technology.

 # Grafana

 Grafana is an open-source software made by GrafanaLabs which allows its user to query and visualize given metrics.
 It is compatible and easy connectable with InfluxDB, Prometheus and Graphite what was the main reason of decision of using it for project results' presentation.